equinor/appsec-threatmodeling-101-workshop/slides/content/intro.md

 ## Please note

+- Threat Modeling can be done in n-ways
-There are many models and frameworks for doing threat modeling.
-In this workshop we teach one selected approach.
-We believe this will be a good starting point for most teams.
-As teams practices mature - we hope they will explore alternative ways of doing threat modeling.
+- In this workshop we teach one selected approach.
+- We believe this will be a good starting point for most teams.
+- As teams increase their threat modeling muscles - </br>we assume they will explore alternative ways.

 <hr>
-There is no end state for application security, we just learn and improve.
+"There is no end state for application security, we just learn and improve."

 ---